baharaks/ICA_Audio/README.md

 In this short project, I tried to combine matlab and R inorder to solve a cocktail party problem.
 The file named cocktailpartyR.R reads the two wav files then use sdv function which is an interpretation of ICA and separate the mixed audio signals.
 Then save the new signal as a CSV file.
-In matlab I play the two wav files and then load the CSV file reulted from R and play it.
+In matlab I play the two wav files and then load the CSV file resulted from R and play it.

 R: